mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 250 - Premature Memoization/readme.md

 # AI Detection 🥃

-ChatGPT, Gemini, and Claude.ai detect some problems with this technique but do not mention readability as a concern.
+ChatGPT, Gemini, and Claude.ai detect some problems with this technique but don't mention readability as a concern.

 # Conclusion 🏁